alonespinoza/basic-js-todo/README.md

 # Description
-This is a simple js TODO template. it only renders and shows a dialog.
+This is a simple js TODO template.
+Renders a todo card, shows a dialog for removal, and remove the card if confirms